DUNE-DAQ/performancetest/influxdb-tools/influxdb-tools-readme.md

 ## Querying The Database and  the GUI

 First make sure that the port 8086 on `np04-srv-019` (if this port is a problem we can change it in the configuration) is being forwarded to your machine.
-Then simply type `localhost:8086` and you will see the browser window with a sign in screen you can use the username `np04-daq` and the password `daqperftest`.
+Then simply type `localhost:8086` and you will see the browser window with a sign in screen you can use the username `np04-daq`.
 Then go to the data explorer page then select a time range and on the leftmost filter select the field you want and then on the rightmost filter select a measurement (or a set of measurements to view) you can then use the mouse to select a specific time range to see the data better.